Feb 24, 2025

 We’ve talked about how to estimate web portal development and mentioned major factors that influence the bottom line.
 Now let’s go through a few tried-and-true strategies that can help you reduce the cost of your project.

 Sounds trivial but this is a necessary step that will help you avoid cost overruns.
-Research and analysis help lay out project goals, select the right tech stack, prioritize features, and create a cost-efficient design and development strategy for the project.
+Research and analysis help lay out project goals, select the right tech stack, spot limitations and opportunities, and prioritize features.
+Then, create a cost-efficient design and development strategy for the project.

 We’ve mentioned in the previous section that integrations can help you reduce the cost of developing a portal.
-In many cases, integrating third-party platforms or external services is cheaper and faster than building features from scratch.
+In many cases, integrating third-party platforms or external services is cheaper and faster than building custom web portal features from scratch.
 Often, businesses already use some tools, data storage, or other business systems.
-Engineers can connect to these systems via APIs to extend the functionality of the portal without stretching project budget and timeline.
+Engineers can connect to these systems via APIs to extend the functionality of your system without stretching project budget and timeline.

 Choose agile development